Friends at the Spanish Arch, Galway City

 Nearest museumGalway City Museum – free entry, located behind the arches.

-ParkingLimited on‑street parking is available nearby; several car parks are a short walk away in the city centre.
+ParkingLimited on‑street parking is available nearby; larger car parks such as the Western Parking Garage and the Henry Street Car Park are a short walk away.

 WebsiteVisit Galway – Spanish Arch